SAP-samples/btp-cap-genai-rag/README.md

 ### PREPARE FOR DEPLOYMENT

-1. [Create an instance of SAP AI Core ](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-instance) and make sure to choose the service plan `extended` to activate Generative AI Hub and continue [creating a Service Key](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-key)
+1. [Create an instance of SAP AI Core ](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-instance) and make sure to choose the service plan `extended` to activate Generative AI Hub and continue [creating a Service Key](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-key).

+2. [Create deployments](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-generative-ai-model-in-sap-ai-core) for a model support ChatCompletion (e.g, gpt-35-turbo or gpt-4) and an embedding model (text-embedding-ada-002) and note down the Deployment IDs for each.
+All available models are listed [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/models-and-scenarios-in-generative-ai-hub).

-2. [Create a Destination](https://help.sap.com/docs/btp/sap-business-technology-platform/create-destination) for Generative AI Hub in the SAP BTP Cockpit of your Subaccount based on the Service Key of SAP AI Core you created in the previous step:
+3. [Create a Destination](https://help.sap.com/docs/btp/sap-business-technology-platform/create-destination) for Generative AI Hub in the SAP BTP Cockpit of your Subaccount based on the Service Key of SAP AI Core you created in the previous step:

    ```yaml
    Name: GENERATIVE_AI_HUB